ManageIQ/manageiq-pods/README.md

 ### Add the view and edit roles to the orchestrator service account

-This will allow the ManageIQ pod to scale other pods up and down.
+This will allow the ManageIQ orchestrator pod to dynamically create deployments and other objects at runtime.
-In particular we use this to scale the Ansible pod when the Embedded Ansible role is enabled.
+This is how background workers are managed.

 _**As basic user**_